 Tips for Managing Project Cost

-Before Jennifer finished her tutorial, she offered some tips to keep in mind as you’re working on managing your project costs.
+The following are some tips to keep in mind as you’re working on managing your project costs.

 - Plan for Inflation: Pricing is not set in stone, and any good budget is going to take this into account by allowing for a range of costs.

 - Account for Natural Disasters or Potential Events: Expect the unexpected might sound silly, but you must have room in your budget for a weather event, personal issue or some other unknown that will delay the project.